DRCMR Logo 300px Color

 HUBU (“Hjernens Udvikling hos Børn og Unge“: Brain maturation in children and adolescents)

-This project aims to define the degree of variability in the maturational trajectories of different brain circuits among healthy children, and to link these to developing cognitive, emotional and neuroendocrine functions.
-Moreover, we examine the impact of environmental factors, e.g. alcohol use, physical activity and stress, as well as intrinsic factors, e.g. genetic polymorphisms and hormones, on such development.
-The work addresses critical questions regarding the factors that place young people at risk for developing emotional problems and substance abuse, as well as related questions regarding the consequences of early stress and exposure to alcohol and drugs on continuing biological development of the brain.
+HUBU is a longitudinal project, including 95 children aged 7-13 years, who have been followed over 9 years with up to 12 waves of assessments, including MRI and clinical and cognitive assessments.
+The major aims are to define the degree of variability in the maturational trajectories of different brain networks among typically-developing children and adolescents and to link these to developing cognitive, emotional and neuroendocrine functions.
+We also examine how environmental factors, e.g., alcohol use, and physical activity, and intrinsic factors, e.g., genetic polymorphisms and hormones, impact such development.
+The work addresses critical questions regarding the factors that place young people at risk for developing emotional problems and substance abuse, as well as related questions regarding the consequences of early stress and exposure to alcohol and drugs on the continuing development of the brain.
+Since January 2017, the HUBU project has been part of the Horizon 2020 project Lifebrain (see below).

 Lifebrain; Healthy minds from 0-100 years: Optimising the use of European brain imaging cohorts: